lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3>Examples</h3>

 The common table expression examples use values clauses to define tables inline.
-For more details about the values clause refer to [valuesClause](#valuesClause).
+For more information about the values clause, see [valuesClause](#valuesClause).

 ```sql
 -- find the department with the highest total pay